 1. Follow youth employment requirements

-Districts should ensure roles for minors comply with applicable youth employment rules, including:
+Schools should ensure roles for minors comply with applicable youth employment rules, including:

 • Federal FLSA youth employment requirements

-1. Align with district governance and procedures
+1. Align with school governance and procedures

 Before posting or placing student workers, confirm the role and assignment process aligns with: